azurecitadel/azurecitadel.github.io/automation/policy/lab1.md

   teaser: images/teaser/blueprint.png
 sidebar:
   nav: "policy"
-excerpt: Use a simple policy to stipulate the permitted regions
+excerpt: Use the portal to define which regions will be premitted for deployments
 ---

 ## Introduction